ci4rail/docs/docs/user-docs/_lyve/lyve-tracelets/sio04-99/detailed-description.md

 * auto-alignment: the device will try to determine the alignment automatically.
 This is the default.
 Set the `ubx_mntalg` parameter to an empty string to enable auto-alignment.
 * manual alignment: the alignment can be configured using the `ubx_mntalg` parameter.
 The value is a 3-tuple, specifying yaw (0..360), pitch (-90..90), and roll (-180..180) in degrees, e.g. `0:0:0` for no alignment.

-For more information, refer to the [UBlox Integration Manual](https://content.u-blox.com/sites/default/files/ZED-F9R_Integrationmanual_UBX-20039643.pdf)
+For more information, refer to the [UBlox Integration Manual](https://content.u-blox.com/sites/default/files/ZED-F9R_Integrationmanual_UBX-20039643.pdf).

 #### Wheel Tick {#wt}

 If the vehicles wheeltick signal is connected to the device, the wheeltick signal can be used to improve the precision of the positioning.
 The wheeltick signal is a signal that is generated by the vehicle and reflects the distance traveled by the vehicle.
 The wheeltick signal is used to correct the GNSS positioning, especially in cases where the GNSS signal is weak or not available.

 The wheeltick signal is connected to the device on the `WT` and `GND` pins of the M12-8pin A-coded connector.
-The signal should have an amplitude of >=4.8V (max 36V) when high and <=2.2V when low.
+The signal should have a voltage of >=4.8V (max 36V) when high and <=2.2V when low.

 The number of ticks per km must be configured using the `tacho_k` parameter.

 To enable wheel tick usage, set `ubx_wt_dir` to `1:0:0:0`.
 To disable wheeltick usage (if you don't have a wheeltick), set it to `0:0:0:0`.

+#### Checking the Sensor Fusion Status

+When sensor fusion is enabled for the first time, it takes a while until the device has collected enough data to use the IMU and wheeltick for sensor fusion.
+The position message `metrics.ubx_sensor_fusion_status_enum` reflects the status of the sensor fusion calibration:
+* `0` means that the sensor fusion is not yet calibrated
+* `1` means that the sensor fusion is calibrated and is using the IMU and wheeltick for positioning.
+* `2` means "suspended", i.e. the sensor fusion is not used for positioning because the device has detected inconsistencies in the data.
+* `3` means "disabled", i.e. the sensor fusion is disabled (when the `dr` parameter is set to `off`).

 ### Ignition Signal